LineageOS/android_packages_modules_Virtualization/pvmfw/README.md

 Config header can provide a DTBO to be overlaid on top of the baseline device tree from crosvm.

-The DTBO may contain debug policies as follows.
+The DTBO may contain debug policies.
+Debug policies MUST NOT be provided for locked devices for security reasons.

+Here are an example of DTBO.

 ```
 / {